Tjerko2002/TIL-groepje-1/README.md

 - Filtered Datasets:
 1. Train disruption data for weather related causes
 2. Train stations within circle
+3. Weather data for the five weatherstations.
+4. Locations of the valid weather stations

 - Project_Group_1:
 Research questions and explanation/analysis of the project in Jupyter notebook